stuerp/foo_previewer/README.md

 * Import `foo_preview.fbk2-component` into foobar2000 using "File / Preferences / Components / Install...".

-Configure the component using Preferences / Advanced, "Preview Mode" branch:
+Configure the component using Preferences:

-* Start time in seconds
+* Start time type
+    * In seconds
+    * As percentage of track length
-* Random start time
+    * Random
 * Preview length in seconds
-* Start time as percentage of track length
-* Start time percentage

 ## Developing